Director: Baz Luhrmann

 Unfortunately, the fairytale romance unravels due to the Duke (Richard Roxburgh) – an investor in Satine and the Moulin Rouge – attempts to put an end to their love affair.
 Christian and Satine’s love turns into a concoction of “desire, suspicion, jealously, anger and betrayal”.

-Yet, “the show must go on!”, as a beautiful parallel between the new production that the Moulin Rouge is performing called Spectacular, Spectacular and the couple’s forbidden love is intertwined with the on stage play resulting in disastrous consequences.
+Yet, “the show must go on!”, as a beautiful parallel between the new production that the Moulin Rouge is performing called Spectacular, Spectacular and the couple’s forbidden love is intertwined with the on-stage play, which results in disastrous consequences.

-It is, however, full of high energy!
+It is full of colour and energy!
 It feels like you’re right there in the Moulin Rouge with them.
-The lighting is incredible with Baz Lurhmann‘s trademark choppy edits and steadicam footage.
-This all added to the excitement on the dance floor with the colourful dresses and cabaret dancers.
+The lighting is incredible along with Baz Lurhmann’s trademark choppy edits and steadicam footage.
+This all adds to the excitement on the dance floor with the colourful dresses and cabaret dancers.

-In among this is the serious and unfortunate events for each character which is again reflected in lighting and music with very fantastical scenes.
-Some are metaphors such as the feeling of being on top of the world being acted somewhat literally.
-Plus, the over all performance by the people who run the Moulin Rouge show such as Jim Broadbent‘s character Harold Zidler, who although a father figure to Satine, has the priority of keeping the facarde of the shows convincing to the paying customers which is at the expense of Satine’s love for Christian.
+Plus, the over all performance by the people who run the Moulin Rouge show such as Jim Broadbent’s character Harold Zidler who, although a father figure to Satine, has the priority of keeping the facade of the shows convincing to the paying customers, which is at the expense of Satine’s love for Christian.

 I have many favourite songs in this film including Your Song originally written and performed by Elton John and The Show Must Go On originally by Queen.
 But I have to say, I prefer the Moulin Rouge! version of every song.
-Elephant Love Medley is very cleverly put together with lyrics from various songs including All You Need Is Love by The Beatles, Silly Love Songs by Wings and Hero by Bowie, the collage of twelve infamous songs is seamless!
+Elephant Love Medley is very cleverly put together with lyrics from various songs including All You Need Is Love by The Beatles, Silly Love Songs by Wings and Heroes by Bowie – the collage of twelve infamous songs is seamless!